 About the BT Young Scientist & Technology Exhibition

-- Since 1965, over three quarters of a million people, spanning 49 years, have visited the Young Scientist Exhibition
+- Since 1965, over three quarters of a million people have visited the Young Scientist Exhibition

 WITHDRAWAL OF A QUALIFIED PROJECT

 The BT Young Scientist & The Primary Science Fair team would like to congratulate each of the primary schools who participated in The Primary Science Fair 2019.BT Young Scientist & The Primary Science Fair would like to send a special thanks to; our incredible Redcoats who helped our schools in every way possible, our panel of past BTYSTE winners/Primary Science Fair judges who gave their time to provide our projects with valuable feedback, and of course a special thanks goes out to each of the teachers who took the time to sign their class up to The Primary Science Fair and help their students create such remarkable projects.

 Thank you for joining us at The Primary Science Fair 2019.Applications for The Primary Science Fair 2020 will open in the coming month.